dfinnis/Libft/README.md

 ## Rigor

 Like all 42 projects in C, this project must conform to the 42 Norm.
-No leaks, errors handled carefully, & no quitting in an unexpected manner (seg fault, bus error, double free, etc.).
+No leaks, errors handled carefully, & no unexpected quitting (seg fault, bus error, double free, etc.).